fahrianrama/fahrianrama/README.md

 - 👋 Hi, I’m @fahrianrama
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript like Node, Express etc.
 - 📫 You can find me on Instagram @fahrian_r_d or Linkedin https://www.linkedin.com/in/fahrian-ramaditiya-131232213/